Sopa de Milpa

-To make Fresh Mozzarella – Combine ¼ cup raw cashews and 1¼ cups water in a high speed blender.
+To make Fresh Mozzarella – Combine ¼ cup raw cashews and 1¼ cups water in a high-speed blender.
 Add ¼ cup refined coconut oil, melted.
 Blend on high speed until smooth, about 2 minutes.
-Add 3 tsp kappa carrageenan, ¼ cup tapioca starch, 1 tsp salt and ¾ tsp lactic acid to the blender. process until combined.
-Pour the mixture into a non-stick saucepan and cook, over medium heat, stirring with a silicone spatula, until mixture is thick and glossy.
+Add 3 tsp kappa carrageenan, ¼ cup tapioca starch, 1 tsp salt, and ¾ tsp lactic acid to the blender. process until combined.
+Pour the mixture into a non-stick saucepan and cook, over medium heat, stirring with a silicone spatula, until the mixture is thick and glossy.
 Pour into a small 2 cup mold.
 Chill until firm.
 Cut into cubes, measure 1 cup for this recipe and store the remaining mozzarella in your refrigerator.

 serves six to eight

 - 1 tbsp refined coconut oil

 - 2 garlic cloves, peeled and finely minced

 - 2 poblano peppers, peeled, seeded and finely chopped

 - 2 ears of corn, husked, kernels cut from the cob, about 1 cup

 - 2 medium summer squash, diced, about 2 ½ cups